The Cancer Patient Experience Survey

-The survey is conducted by Picker Institute Europe on behalf of NHS England.
-The results are published on the National Cancer Patient Experience publication website.
+The survey is currently conducted by Picker Institute Europe on behalf of NHS England and NHS Improvement.
+The results are published on the Cancer Patient Experience Survey website.

-Local reports are available for Clinical Commissioning Groups and trusts presenting the latest results specific for local areas.
+Reports for each of the 55 participating Trusts are available here.
 These are designed to inform commissioners and providers about their patients’ experiences and to identify areas for local improvement.

 Pre-release access list

-Pre-release access list to the national results of the Cancer Patient Experience Survey
+Pre-release access list to the Trust level results of the Cancer Patient Experience Survey.

-The 2018 survey is the eighth iteration of the survey first undertaken in 2010.
-Previous results are published on the national Cancer Patient Experience publication website.
+The 2020 survey is the tenth iteration of the survey, which was first undertaken in 2010.
+Previous results are published on the Cancer Patient Experience Survey website.

 For further information about the published statistics, please contact: